Get

 Cats can sense snakes when they are around!
 With a feline’s superior hearing and sense of smell, it’s easier for them to pick up on a snake’s scent gland secretions and movements even when you can’t see the snake.
 Your cat’s proneness to hyperawareness is also an asset in sensing snakes.

 However, your cat might be tempted to hunt a snake down if it senses it, which could result in a snake bite.
-If that occurs, you’ll want to get your pet to its vet immediately and try to get a photo or a good look at the snake if you’re unsure what kind it is so your vet can identify whether it’s poisonous.
+If that occurs, you’ll want to get your pet to a vet immediately and try to get a photo or a good look at the snake if you’re unsure what kind it is so the vet can identify whether it’s poisonous.
 This will enable your pet to receive proper treatment.

 Sources